 Year 2 Routines

-- Children have an indoor and outdoor PE session each week and should have their PE kit in school every day in case the days are changed.
+- Children have two PE sessions each week and should have their PE kit in school every day in case the days are changed.

 - Children are expected to read at least 4 times a week and record these reads in their reading diary.

-- Homework menus will be shared each half term so that children can choose pieces to complete.
-Full instructions can be found in the front of children’s homework books.
+- Homework menus are in the front of the children's reading diaries for each half term and children will be able to choose which pieces they complete.
+Full instructions will be printed in the front of children’s homework books.